Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 After graduating from City and Country Grammar School, Margot next studied at LaGuardia High School of Music & Art in Hamilton Heights.
 While there she began to question and research her own beliefs about religion.
 As her family had no particular interest, she started to explore various churches and denominations in her neighbourhood.
 She was particularly taken with the Quakers for their belief in pacifism, social equality and education, but was also mightily impressed with the rituals she witnessed in the Catholic Church.

-Her interest in religion was put on hold however, when in 1964 she started a politically active life at University.
+In 1964 Margot interests in religion was put on hold for while as she started a politically active life at University.
 As a freshman at the University of California, Berkeley, she joined the Freedom of Speech Movement (FSM), and as a member of the Executive Committee was among 800 protesters arrested during a massive sit-in protest at Sproul Hall.
 This was Berkeley’s campus administration building, which they took over to promote the rights of student groups to support off-campus issues, and student rights to free speech and academic freedom.

 After graduating from Berkeley in 1968, Margot worked for Pacifica Radio, where she started as a volunteer at KPFA.
-She then became a reporter, then a producer and later head of Pacifica’s Washington News Bureau.
-From 1968 to 1977 she also hosted three radio talk shows: Hour of the Wolf”, “Unstuck in Time” and “The Far Side of the Moon”.
+She then became a reporter, then a producer, and later Head of Pacifica’s Washington News Bureau.
+From 1968 to 1977 she hosted three radio talk shows: Hour of the Wolf”, “Unstuck in Time” and “The Far Side of the Moon”.
 Her talk shows dealt with cutting-edge topics and ideas about science, psychology, feminism, ecology, parapsychology, religion and spirituality.

 Lambert’s Cove Inn

-Gliedman is a psychologist and science writer, and co-author of a report for the Carnegie Council on Children called: The Unexpected Minority: Handicapped Children in America”.
+Gliedman was a psychologist and science writer, and co-author of a report for the Carnegie Council on Children called: The Unexpected Minority: Handicapped Children in America”.
 Raised in Lutherville, Maryland, his father the late Dr. Lester H. Gliedman was a psychiatrist.
 Gliedman attended Park School in Baltimore, before moving on to Harvard University from where he earned a B.A. degree with a Magna Cum Laude (“with great praise”) as a mark of excellence.
 He later received a Ph.D. degree from the Massachusetts Institute of Technology.
-After getting married, Margot retained her maiden name for professional reasons, and in 1990 gave birth to their only son Alexander Gliedman-Adler.
+After their marriage, Margot who retained her maiden name for professional reasons gave birth to their only son Alexander Dylan Gliedman-Adler in 1990.

-Margot still works as a Bureau Chief and Correspondent for National Public Radio (NPR) in New York, as well as hosting “Justice Talking, a weekly one-hour show recorded before a live audience in Philadelphia.
-The show takes an in-depth look at key cases and controversies being dealt within the nation’s courts.
-As the host of the show, Margot challenges and explores such cases and examines the impact of their consequences on society.
-The show is then broadcasted nationwide.
+Throughout the 1990’s Margot continued work as a Bureau Chief and Correspondent for National Public Radio (NPR) in New York, as well as hosting “Justice Talking, a weekly one-hour show recorded before a live audience in Philadelphia.
+During the show Margot would introduce key cases and controversies being dealt with in the nation’s justice system, and examine the impact of their consequences on society as a whole.
+The show was then broadcasted nationwide.

-Ever since the 9/11 terrorists attack on New York in 2001, Margot has spent much of her time reporting on its aftermath, and documenting the human side of the tragedy.
-In her reports Margot looks deeply into issues affecting those people directly involve, like those who have been deprived of their homes, or who have lost their jobs, the trauma of grieving relatives and those involved in relief efforts.
-She is also the co-producer of an award-winning radio drama called “War Day.
+After the 9/11 terrorists attack on New York in 2001, Margot spent much of her time reporting on its aftermath, and documenting the human side of the tragedy.
+In her reports Margot looked deeply into issues affecting those people directly involve, like those who have been deprived of their homes, or who have lost their jobs, the trauma of grieving relatives and those involved in relief efforts.
+She also co-produced an award-winning radio drama called “War Day.

 Away from her busy life as a news correspondent and radio host and while living in New York in the early 1970’s, Margot took time out to visit England.
 While there she was inspired to investigate the history of the Druids, during which she discovered a number of evolving Witchcraft and Pagan organizations, one of which was being spearheaded by a fellow American called Joseph B. Wilson.
-Wilson was the founder of the “Waxing Moon” publication in 1964, the first magazine devoted to Witchcraft in America, and at the time was on a US Air Force posting in the UK.
-There he was collaborating with John Score the founder of The Wiccan”, the UK’s equivalent magazine and its background organization “The Pagan Front”, to set up a similar organization in the USA called the Pagan Way.
+Wilson who was on a US Air Force posting in the UK had founded the “Waxing Moonmagazine, the first of its kind devoted to Witchcraft in America.
+While in the UK, Wilson had began collaborating with John Score the founder of The Wiccan”, the UK’s equivalent magazine and its background organization “The Pagan Front” in efforts to set up a similar organization in the USA called the Pagan Way.

 On her return to New York, Margot subscribed to the Waxing Moon” magazine, which led to her introduction and long time interest with Witchcraft and Paganism in America.
-She first became involved when she attended a study group led by New York Coven of Welsh Traditional Witches headed by Ed Buczynski.
-Then in 1973 she left the study group and took a more active role in a practicing Gardnerian coven called Iargalon, through which in 1976 she was elevated to High Priestess.
+She first became involved when she attended a study group led by the New York Coven of Welsh Traditional Witches headed by Ed Buczynski.
+Then in 1973 she left the study group and took a more active role in a practicing Gardnerian coven called Iargalon, through which in 1976 she was elevated to the status of High Priestess and took the title of Lady Morvoren.

 Drawing Down the Moon - Heretic's Heart